Recent Searches

 Why does EIU have an Academic Alert System?

 Eastern Illinois University is committed to helping students succeed and persist toward graduation.
-The Academic Alert System (AAS) was developed to help identify students who may be experiencing academic difficulties early in the semester so they can be connected with appropriate support resources.
+The Academic Alert System (AAS) was developed to help identify students who may be experiencing academic difficulties throughout the semester so they can be connected with appropriate support resources.

 Who should use the Academic Alert System?

-Any instructor may submit an alert through the system.
-Faculty teaching 1000- and 2000-level courses are especially encouraged to participate, since early intervention can have a significant impact on student success.
+Any faculty or staff member may submit an alert through the system.
+Faculty teaching 1000- and 2000-level courses are especially encouraged to participate, since timely intervention can have a significant impact on student success.
+Students can also choose to self report challenges via the Handraise feature on the EAB Navigate Student App, connecting them quickly to resources through the platform instead of having to navgate multiple offices when facing a challenge.

 How does the system work?